liv7c/devblog/src/blog/introduction-to-table-driven-tests-in-vitest.md

 });
 ```

 You can define your test cases the way you want.
 You could rename `expected` to `want` or `expectedOutput`.
 There is no strict rule here.
-Sometimes, you might want to add some extra properties too.
+You can name the properties however you like, and even include additional fields if needed.
 I like adding a name and using the object structure to make things as readable as possible.

 The only thing left is to run our tests using [`test.each()`](https://vitest.dev/api/#test-each) from Vitest.
-We pass our test cases to `test.each` and define a callback that gets passed the different properties we defined per test case:
+We pass our test cases to `test.each`, then define a callback that receives each test case's values.

 ```ts
 import {isValidEmail} from './validators';